 When a new contract is uploaded, two distinct backend services are run simultaneously:

 The AI scours each nook and corner in a contract to identify undefined terms or cross-reference terms used across multiple instances in a contract.
 Any undefined term in a contract is instantaneously identified and highlighted for correction.
-Consistencies in references of repeat terms are also analysed and any misrepresentation there is made visible.
+Consistencies in references of repeat terms are also analyzed and any misrepresentation there is made visible.

 All of this happens in real time and across the multiple edits made to the contract to minimize the need for a ‘second look’ to reduce risks.

 Traditionally, once a contract is drafted, an in-house legal executive sends it for review via email to the counterparty.
 They then wait for the counterparty to send in their recommendation and update the contract draft.
-It usually takes a series of such back and forths until a contract is compliant for both the parties involved.
+It usually takes a series of such back and forth until a contract is compliant for both the parties involved.

 Because of the quantum of data shared, and because emails aren’t the best place to work on contracts together, it is easy to lose track of changes, entire files, sanity, and at worst key data.

-While most contemporary contract management softwares accommodate track changes, very few provide the degree of granular control that is required to process sensitive data.
+While most contemporary contract management software accommodate track changes, very few provide the degree of granular control that is required to process sensitive data.
 With AI, track changes can be upgraded from maintaining a timeline of versions and editors to the microscopic understanding of what content changed and how it affects the overall contract.